 So, what role does healthy communication play in this picture?
 Not long ago, my son asked me about drinking.
 He wanted to know if I’d ever been drunk.
 I told him I had.
 He asked if I’d ever been drunk prior to turning 21.
 I told him I had.
 I told him I’d gotten into some dangerous situations that I was lucky hadn’t ended very badly.
 I told him that though I hope he doesn’t, I understand he might one day engage in underage drinking (he is only 13 and still vehemently denying he would ever do this).

 I told him I hope he will take with him some of the lessons I wish I’d absorbed when I was a teen: Never drive after drinking.
 Never let a friend drive after drinking.
 Always have a designated driver.
 Never drink with people you don’t trust.
 Look out for your friends.
 Never get so trashed that you’re the jerk everyone’s talking about the next day.

 And I tell him that, no matter what, he can call me.
 Any time of night, no questions asked, call me, and I will come get him and any of his friends, and I won’t be mad.

 I’m not convinced there is any right answer here, but I know I can’t pretend I lack these experiences.
 I can’t fake being an angel and I can’t bury my head in the sand.
-All I can do is provide the safest environment possible for communication and trust, and then, when my kid wants to communicate, to actually do that, with as much honesty as feels appropriate in that moment.
+All I can do is provide the safest environment possible for communication and trust, and then, when my kid wants to communicate, actually do that, with as much honesty as feels appropriate at that moment.